zainternational/pmsusermanual/docs/operations/cashiering/transaction.md

 ## Posting a Payment

 1. Click **Payment**.
-2. Select a **Payment Type** (cash, card, bank transfer, etc.).
+2. Select a **Payment Type** from the dropdown.
+Only payment types flagged as **Cashier Payment** in transaction code setup appear here — codes meant for AR or deposit-only posting are not offered in this dropdown.
 3. Enter the amount.
 The folio balance updates in real time.
 4. Optionally toggle **Print after payment** to print the folio automatically.
 5. Save.
 The payment reduces the balance.

-Exchange rate conversion is applied automatically if the payment is in a foreign currency.
+Exchange rate conversion is applied automatically if the payment is in a foreign currency and the payment code's default currency differs from the reservation's currency.
+The converted amount is calculated via a fixed exchange-rate pivot maintained in Configuration → Exchange Rates; if no exchange rate covers the payment date, the payment is rejected with an error rather than posted at face value.

+All amounts on this screen (charges, payments, and the folio balance) are formatted using the **Currency Symbol**, **Date Format**, and **Decimal Point** configured in Hotel Information Setup, not a hardcoded format.

 ## Post Room Charge